Critical Curvature of Algebraic Surfaces in Three-Space: Curvature of Quadrics in Three-Space

 \begin{remark} The fact that \eqref{disc_umbilical2} is a sum-of-squares shows that real umbilical points correspond to singular solutions of $\mu_1(x)^2 - 4\mu_0(x)\mu_2(x)=0$. \end{remark}

 We can see from \eqref{disc_umbilical2} that if one of the $a_i$ is zero or if two of the $a_i$ are equal, then we get infinitely many umbilical points.
 In all other cases, we get finitely many real umbilical points as follows: from the first and second equations in \eqref{lines} we have Note that the expression under the square root is positive by assumption.
-Plugging this into $a_1x_1^2 + a_2x_2^2 + a_3x_3^2 = 1$ gives
+Plugging this into $a_1x_1^2 + a_2x_2^2 + a_3x_3^2 = 1$ gives $\left(\frac{a_3^2}{a_1}\frac{a_2-a_1}{a_3-a_1} +a_3\right) x_3^2 = 1.$ Therefore, we have four real umbilical point if and only if This is the case if and only if $a_1,a_2,a_3>0$ or $a_3>0$ and $a_1,a_2<0$.